asharakeh/kitti_native_evaluation/README.md

 # kitti_native_evaluation
+Disclaimer:
+- These days, I found this code to be too slow for the turnover rate in deep learning development.
+I personally switched to using numba as done in https://github.com/traveller59/second.pytorch to compute AP in much faster times (~10 seconds per full run on validation set).
+I recommend you take a look if you need faster code with python integration.

+Updates:
+-18/02/2020: I am not actively developing this repository anymore.
+This will be the last update for the time being.
+-18/02/2020: This code complies with the 40 recall point change on the official KITTI website.

 This code is based on Bo Li's repository: https://github.com/prclibo/kitti_eval with the main differences being some code cleanup and additional AHS metric described in our paper: [Joint 3D Proposal Generation and Object Detection from View Aggregation